Sponsored post Chilean Potato Bread Chapaleles by Mirum Shopper. All opinions are my own.

-Chapaleles are a traditional potato bread from Chiloe Island, in Southern Chile.
-Chileans farther north are not necessarily familiar with it, and we mostly know about Chapaleles due to them being mentioned in a popular folkloric song.
+Chapaleles are traditional potato bread from Chiloe Island in southern Chile.
+Chileans farther north are not necessarily familiar with them, and we mostly know about them because they are mentioned in a popular folkloric song, “El Curanto.”

-I’ve only been once in my life in Chiloe and I was still in high school.
+I’ve only been to Chiloe once since I was still in high school.
 I honestly do not remember the taste of Chapaleles, but I wanted to feature them here in the blog.
-The recipe is very simple and since the Chiloe island is one of the areas where it is believed that domestic potato crop started, it makes sense that it has been incorporated into something so fundamental in the Chilean diet as bread.
+The recipe is straightforward, and since Chiloe Island is one of the areas where it is believed that the domestic potato crop started, it makes sense that it has been incorporated into something so fundamental in the Chilean diet as bread.

-Another traditional bread from Chiloe Island is the Milcao made with no flour and only a mixture of cooked and raw potatoes.
+Another traditional bread from Chiloe Island is the Milcao, made without flour and only with a mixture of cooked and raw potatoes.

 Visit our collection of Chilean recipes here.